The GNO's Artistic Mission

 Mariana Lafrance, Vice-President – Little Current

-Renée Hallée, Secretary and Treasurer – Sudbury
+Renée Hallée, Treasurer – Sudbury

 Emilio Portal, Board Member – Toronto